java try with resources for detecting barcodes in JPEG

 Optimizing Performance

-• Process images in batches if dealing with large datasets.
+• Process images in batches to reduce overhead.

 Resource Usage Guidelines